- About ME

 Services for Students with Disabilities (SSD) provides services to students with visual impairments, learning disabilities, mobility impairments or hearing impairments.
 They also work with students who have chronic health problems or psychological disabilities.
-SSD offers services as accessible campus transportation, adaptive technology, sign language and oral interpreting, readers, and other volunteers, guidance for course accommodations, and requests to modify degree requirements.
+SSD offers services such as accessible campus transportation, adaptive technology, sign language and oral interpreting, readers and other volunteers, guidance for course accommodations, and requests to modify degree requirements.
 Services are free of charge.

 Before and after a student enrolls at the University, SSD staff are available to answer questions and provide referrals concerning admission, registration, services available, financial aid, etc. In addition, SSD can help assess the need for modified housing, attendants, interpreters, transportation, classroom accommodations, note takers and adaptive equipment.

-Some might be particularly interested in the Volunteer Reader Program, which is run by SSD.
+Some students may be particularly interested in the Volunteer Reader Program, which is run by SSD.
 It consists of students reading material onto cassette for use by students with visual impairments or print disabilities.
 The primary qualification the reader must have is a clear speaking voice.
 Volunteers are also needed to edit canned printed materials to be put onto disk.
 The primary qualification for this task is strong text-editing skills.

 To request additional information call (734) 763-3000 (Voice/TTY)

-To find out more about services, or to volunteer as a reader, note taker or tutor, see http://www.umich.edu/~sswd/.
+To find out more about services, or to volunteer as a reader, note taker, or tutor, see http://www.umich.edu/~sswd/.

 Students with Children